Joseph Tawadros: Awards and recognition

+Order of Australia

-Tawadros was appointed a Member of the Order of Australia in the 2016 Australia Day Honours.
+Tawadros was appointed a Member of the Order of Australia in the 2016 Australia Day Honours "for significant service to music as an accomplished oud performer, composer and recording artist".

+Honorary doctorate

+In a graduation ceremony held at the University of New South Wales on 2 December 2025, hosted by Vice-Chancellor Dr David Gonski, Tawadros was awarded honoris causa a Doctorate of Music of the university, from which he had previously graduated BMus.
+As at December 2025, Tawadros is one of only four ever to receive the UNSW honorary DMus degree, the others being Irena Morozov, Simone Young and Richard Tognetti.

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.